working-group-two/docs.wgtwo.com/docs/events-configuration.md

 ```

 ## Recommended production configuration
-For production, we do recommend the following settings:
+For production, we recommend the following settings:

 1. `queue_name` _Events are shared between all listeners with this name._
 2. `durable_name` _Even if all clients are disconnected, you will still be able to resume from current position._